Wernicke encephalopathy: Treatment

 Most symptoms will improve quickly if deficiencies are treated early.
 Memory disorder may be permanent.

 In patients suspected of WE, thiamine treatment should be started immediately.
 Blood should be immediately taken to test for thiamine, other vitamins and minerals levels.
 Following this an immediate intravenous or intramuscular dose of thiamine should be administered two or three times daily.
 Thiamine administration is usually continued until clinical improvement ceases.

 Considering the diversity of possible causes and several surprising symptomatologic presentations, and because there is low assumed risk of toxicity of thiamine, because the therapeutic response is often dramatic from the first day, some qualified authors indicate parenteral thiamine if WE is suspected, both as a resource for diagnosis and treatment.
 The diagnosis is highly supported by the response to parenteral thiamine, but is not sufficient to be excluded by the lack of it.
 Parenteral thiamine administration is associated with a very small risk of anaphylaxis.

 People who consume excessive amounts of alcohol may have poor dietary intakes of several vitamins, and impaired thiamine absorption, metabolism, and storage; they may thus require higher doses.
+This risk has also been described in older literature in terms of alcohol dependence, although many clinical sources now use the term alcohol use disorder.

 If glucose is given, such as in people with an alcohol use disorder who are also hypoglycaemic, thiamine must be given concurrently.
 If this is not done, the glucose will rapidly consume the remaining thiamine reserves, exacerbating this condition.

 The observation of edema in MR, and also the finding of inflation and macrophages in necropsied tissues, has led to successful administration of antiinflammatories.

 Other nutritional abnormalities should also be looked for, as they may be exacerbating the disease.
 In particular, magnesium, a cofactor of transketolase which may induce or aggravate the disease.

 Other supplements may also be needed, including: cobalamin, ascorbic acid, folic acid, nicotinamide, zinc, phosphorus (dicalcium phosphate) and in some cases taurine, especially suitable when there cardiocirculatory impairment.

 Patient-guided nutrition is suggested.
 In patients with Wernicke–Korsakoff syndrome, even higher doses of parenteral thiamine are recommended.
 Concurrent toxic effects of alcohol should also be considered.